nyan-left/runelite-grand-exchange-prices/README.md

 ## Acceptable use policy

 The wiki team reserve the right to limit access to anyone, if their usage is so frequent that it threatens the stability of the entire runeliteAPI.
-Please read the acceptable use policy [acceptable use policy](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices#Acceptable_use_policy) on the wiki.
+Please read the [acceptable use policy](https://oldschool.runescape.wiki/w/RuneScape:Real-time_Prices#Acceptable_use_policy) on the wiki.

 To ensure this package complies with the use policy, all requests must specify a meaningful user agent.